ChristianKaltenecker/Distance-Based_Data/README.md

 # Distance-Based Sampling

-Distance-based sampling is a novel black-box sampling strategy presented in the paper "Distance-Based Sampling of Software Configuration Spaces" by Christian Kaltenecker, Alexander Grebhahn, Norbert Siegmund, Jianmei Guo, and Sven Apel published at the ICSE 2019.
+Distance-based sampling is a novel black-box sampling strategy presented in the paper "Distance-Based Sampling of Software Configuration Spaces" by Christian Kaltenecker, Alexander Grebhahn, Norbert Siegmund, Jianmei Guo, and Sven Apel published at the ICSE 2019 and in the dissertation entitled "Black-Box Performance Modeling of Configurable Software Systems" submittet by Christian Kaltenecker.
-In this repository, we describe how to reproduce our results of the paper.
+In this repository, we describe how to reproduce our results of the paper and dissertation.

 ## Overview